Ethenyl/Ethenyl.github.io/_posts/2020-10-01-an-alternative-git-branching-model.md

 This peculiar branch is the one where every single commit should represent a stable version of your product.

-It's the first branch that you will create when starting a new project, it's the root of all the work that will be done and it is the first step in a new journey that will (or will not) change people's life.
+It is the first branch that you will create when starting a new project, it is also the root of all the work that will be done and the first step in a new journey that will (or will not) change people's life.

 Every time a new release is made on the production branch, the commit it originated from must be tagged accordingly but more on that process later.